by Michael Pollan

 The faculty at Harvard became increasingly uncomfortable with Leary and Alpert's work, which appeared to them to lack scientific discipline, and moreover, it seemed that students were being pressured to participate in the drug taking -- those that did not were labeled "squares".
 And a cult following began to develop around the professors.
 The faculty held a meeting, with faculty and students present to discuss the situation.
 Matters appeared improved with Leary and Alpert agreeing to certain reasonable restrictions on their work.
 However, the student paper ran a page one story on the meeting and the conflict, and the story was picked up by the Boston Herald, "Hallucination Drug Fought at Harvard--350 Students Take Pills" Leary added his own choice quote: "Psychedelic drugs cause panic and temporary insanity in people who have not taken them".

-By the end of the year, Leary and Alpert moved the research from Harvard to their own organization, called the International Federation for Internal Freedom and were making inflamatory statements about federal regulation as well as the academic establishment.
+By the end of the year, Leary and Alpert moved the research from Harvard to their own organization, called the International Federation for Internal Freedom and were making inflammatory statements about federal regulation as well as the academic establishment.
 His plan was to introduce four million users by 1969 in America with the plan of "blowing the mind of the American society".

 The larger community of psychedelic researchers reacted to Leary's provocations with dismay and then alarm.
-Osmond travelled to Cambridge to try to talk sense into him, worried that Leary's promotion of the drugs outside the context of clinical research threatened to provoke the government and upend their own research.
+Osmond traveled to Cambridge to try to talk sense into him, worried that Leary's promotion of the drugs outside the context of clinical research threatened to provoke the government and upend their own research.
 He also faulted Leary for working without a psychopharmacologist and for treated these "powerful chemicals [as] harmless toys".
 Myron Stolaroff wrote a blunt letter to Leary describing the IFIF as "insane" and predicting it will "wreak havoc on all of us doing LSD work all over the nation..."
 Al Hubbard went so far as to voice thoughts of shooting Leary.

 By the Spring of 1963, Leary had announced his intention to leave Harvard, while Alpert had planned to stay on.
 But then an explosive article by an undergraduate named Andrew Weil (who would later discover DMT) appeared in the Crimson got them both fired.
 Weil had arrived at Harvard with a keen interest in psychedelic drugs.